wp-plugins/php-live-wordpress/readme.txt

 Requires at least: 2.7
 Tested up to: 3.3.1

 PHP Live! for WordPress integration.
-Chat with your website visitors using any web browser.
+Chat with your website visitors using just a web browser.

 == Description ==